Disrupting Rumination with Recursion

 What still does not make sense?

-That was when I started calling it Recursive Rumination.
+That was when I named it: Recursive Rumination.

 I did not stop ruminating by silencing my mind.
-I stopped by teaching it to embrace curiosity without judging the pattern.
+I stopped by deciding what I was going to do with what it brought me.

 The pattern makes sense.
-So does disrupting it.
+So does choosing how to engage with it.

 Progress, Not Overthinking